shapesmusic/Shapes-Basics-Draft/notes.md

   - tonescapes_17 double heavy tensions
   - tonescapes_18 all double in neutral
 - Add double light & double heavy tonescapes, shuffle all.
+  - "now that we have all the tensions in a mood, let's expand to more moods..."

 - Add light 7th and heavy 2nd
 - bring all tensions & names thus far together in the neutral tonescape.